xguse/movingthelamppost/2013/05/12/elements_of_transgenic_disease_vector_control_part2.rst

-The goal of :term:`vector population reduction` is the same as the conventional vector control modalities.
+The goal of vector population reduction is the same as the conventional vector control modalities.
 *Reduce the size of the vector population to decrease the probability of infectious interactions between vectors and humans.*

 **Conventional tactics** include removal of breeding sites through draining of swamps, removal of items that store water (tires, buckets, etc) where larvae develop from populated areas, and of course, chemical insecticidal campaigns.
 Another, more recent tactic is sterile insect technique (see the relevant :ref:`topic <topic-SIT>` from part one of this series).